inderswami/Ecommerce_Hybrid_Automation_Framework/README.md

 **Path of test cases:Project/src/test/java/com.mystore**

-**We can run the text case via "TC_MyAccountPageTest.java" simply hit run button.
+**We can run the text cases via "TC_MyAccountPageTest.java" simply hit run button.
-We want to run each test seperatly than navigate to indivisual tset and clcik on run.
+We want to run each test seperatly than navigate to indivisual test and click on run.
 These are the list of UI tests:**

 **VerifyLogin**